pazeshun/sound_classification/README.md

 1. Train with dataset.
     - Default model is `NIN`.
-    - If you use `vgg16`, pretrained weights of VGG16 is downloaded to `scripts/VGG_ILSVRC_16_layers.npz` at the first time you run this script.

         ```bash
-        $ rosrun sound_classification train.py --epoch 30
+        $ rosrun sound_classification train.py --epoch 30 -t "train_data" -m "nin"
         ```
     - You can also use `LSTM` supported by only Pytorch now.
 (I have to change the chainer's LSTM)
     ```bash
-    $ rosrun sound_classification train_torch.py --epoch 30
+    $ rosrun sound_classification train_torch.py --epoch 30 -t "train_data" -m "lstm"
     ```

 1. Classify sounds.
     - It takes a few seconds for the neural network weights to be loaded.
     - `use_rosbag:=true` and `filename:=PATH_TO_ROSBAG` is available if you classify sound with rosbag.

+    - When you used `train.py`, you can try this.

         ```bash
         $ roslaunch sound_classification classify_sound.launch
         ```

+    - When you used `train_torch.py`, you can try this.
+       ```bash
+       $ roslaunch sound_classification classify_sound_torch.launch
+       ```

-    - You can fix class names' color in classification result image by specifying order of class names like below:
+    - You should fix class names' color in classification result image by specifying order of class names like below:
         ```xml
         <rosparam>
+          model_name: nin
           target_names: [none, other, chip_bag]
         </rosparam>
         ```